We are a team of dedicated and entrepreneurial individuals, united by our passion for the arts and their impact.

 Kathryn has worked for several cultural organisations during her marketing and communications career, most recently for manchester jazz festival.
 Her experience has included planning and delivering multi-media campaigns as well as brand and audience development initiatives for the NCO – one of the country’s leading chamber orchestras; Bluecoat, Liverpool’s centre for contemporary arts; Manchester City Council’s Events Unit (where she headed up the marketing team); and the Science Museum in Manchester.

 At Wild in Art Kathryn supports our business planning and recently managed an evaluation initiative.
-As well as being our Marketing Manager for Bee in the City, she also gets involved in the creative aspects of marketing campaign delivery.
+She was our Marketing Manager for Bee in the City, and gets involved in the creative aspects of marketing campaign delivery.
 She describes it as a very varied role “in a creative and sparky team.”

 Project Account Manager